rautanen-io/netbox-panorama-configpump-plugin/EXAMPLES.md

 <img src="images/first_diff.png" alt="Diff view showing empty template and device-group" style="max-width: 100%; height: auto;" />
 </div>

 9. Push the configuration to Panorama.
-This stages changes in Panorama’s candidate configuration.
+The plugin uploads the rendered XML and will commit the changes in Panorama.
 <div align="center">
 <img src="images/first_push.png" alt="Initiating a push to Panorama" style="max-width: 100%; height: auto;" />
 </div>

 10. Confirm the push operation.
-After you confirm, the candidate configuration in Panorama is updated—changes are staged but not yet committed or active.
-Commit in Panorama to apply.
+After you confirm, the plugin acquires locks, loads the changes, performs a commit, polls the job, and exports the updated configuration back to NetBox.
+The changes are now active in Panorama.

 For each device included in the connection, the plugin performs the following steps:
    1. Uploads an XML file to Panorama named `<prefix>_<device_name>.xml` (for example, `netbox-panorama_firewall1.xml`).
    2. For every `template` element in the XML, it partially updates the configuration at the XPath: `devices/entry[@name='localhost.localdomain']/template/entry[@name='<template name>']`.
    3. For every `device-group` element in the XML, it partially updates the configuration at the XPath: `devices/entry[@name='localhost.localdomain']/device-group/entry[@name='<device-group name>']`.
-   4. Retrieves (pulls) the updated candidate configuration from Panorama to ensure the changes were applied as expected.
+   4. Performs a full commit in Panorama and waits for the job to complete successfully.
+   5. Exports the resulting configuration back to NetBox to refresh the diff and confirm state.

 <div align="center">
 <img src="images/confirm_push.png" alt="Confirming the push to Panorama" style="max-width: 100%; height: auto;" />